qchenevier/MBA_memoire/doc/digitalization_organizations.md

 Very few businesses are gaining the full value of technologically-enabled change.
 Manufacturers' ERP systems have improved process efficiency and are providing better financial data for strategic decisions, but companies have not yet retrained buyers in how to use the information in negotiating with suppliers. [@Westerman2011]
 Some firms are conducting experiments in different business units, but not conducting a unified digital transformation of the customer experience. [@Westerman2011]

+Innovation presents great challenges to executives in the communications, information, media, and entertainment (CIME) industries.
+(CIME) industries face dramatic changes in revenue streams and shifts in industry dynamics.
+Power players accustomed to monopoly profits face unprecedented competition.
+Traditional business models face threats.
+Communications firms face substitution from over-the-top services. [@Gimpel2012]

+Information goods, powerful computing devices, and inexpensive digital communication is changing business and society through five digital forces: globalization, Millenialization, prosumerization, business virtualization, and platformization. [@Gimpel2012]

+Globalization reshapes the nature of supply and demand.
+Consumers enjoy a new world of choice Millennialization of consumers has turned consumers into producers, empowered individuals to share their voices and influence others
+Prosumerization has lowered the break-even point for producers and given birth to low-overhead startups that can compete directly with capital-intensive incumbents
+Business virtualization: firms can reduce costs, increase agility, and boost quality by partnering with outside firms
+Platformization: Digital platforms bring together suppliers, customers, and third parties and are replacing traditional middlemen and can often serve to level the playing field by granting small players and new entrants access to formerly closed markets

 # Strategy / Response:

 ## Strategy / Response: Macro: